-Non-GAAP Presentation

-As at December 31, 2018

-Weighted average interest rate (1) 2.1%

-Debt-to-book value (2) 50.7%

-Debt-to-book value, net of cash (2) 48.4%

-Interest coverage ratio (3) 3.9x

-Debt due in next 12 months (including interest) \$23.9 million

-Weighted average term to maturity of debt (4) 5.1 years
+100% owned properties (GAAP) All properties (Non GAAP) Weighted average interest rate (1) 2.06% 2.0% Debt-to-book value (2) 38.4% 46.0% Debt-to-book value, net of cash (2) 30.3% 39.0% Interest coverage ratio (3) 3.3 x 4.0 x Weighted average term to maturity of debt (4) 6.1 years 5.3 years

-- (1) Calculated as the weighted average interest rate paid on the finance leases and the mortgage financing. - (2) The definition of debt-to-book value and of debt-to-book value, net of cash can be found under the section "Non-IFRS Financial Measures" - (3) Calculated as net rental earnings plus interest, less general and administrative expenses, divided by interest expense on the financial leases and mortgage financings - (4) Calculated as the weighted average term on all the financial leases and mortgage financings.
-Taking into account the interest the REIT has in the properties held in partnerships
+- (1) Calculated as the weighted average interest rate paid on the finance leases and the mortgage financing. - (2) The definition of debt-to-book value and of debt-to-book value, net of cash can be found under the section "Non-IFRS Financial Measures". - (3) Calculated as net rental earnings plus interest, less general and administrative expenses, divided by interest expense on the financial leases and mortgage financings. - (4) Calculated as the weighted average term on all the financial leases and mortgage financings.
+Taking into account the interest the REIT has in the properties held in partnerships.